 Filing a Claim for Workers’ Compensation Death Benefits

-Any dependent of a worker may file a claim to receive death benefits within 2 years of the employee’s death.
-This application must the proper documentation and prove:
+Any dependent may file a claim to receive death benefits within 2 years of the employee’s death.
+This application must include proper documentation and prove:

 - The applicant is a dependent,